shallow

 Object.is(bigInLeft, bigInRight) // -> true

-shallow(bigInLeft, bigInRight) // -> true
+shallow(bigInLeft, bigInRight) // -> trueComparing Objects

-When comparing objects, it's important to understand how Object.is
+When comparing objects, it's important to understand how Object.is and shallow function operate, as they handle comparisons differently.

-because shallow performs a shallow comparison of the objects.
+The shallow function returns true because shallow performs a shallow comparison of the objects.
 It checks if the top-level properties and their values are the same.
-In this case, the top-level properties (firstName
+In this case, the top-level properties (firstName, lastName, and age) and their values are identical between objectLeft and objectRight, so shallow considers them equal.

 const objectLeft = {